magisterquis/curlrevshell/README.md

     	Additional callback address or domain, for one-liner printing (may be repeated) -callback-template template
     	Optional callback template file
-  -ipv6-one-liners
+  -icanhazip
+    	Query icanhazip.com for a callback address -ipv6-one-liners
     	Also print callback one-liners with IPv6 addresses -listen-address address
-    	Listen address (default "0.0.0.0:4444") -no-timestamps
+    	Listen address (default "0.0.0.0:4444")
+  -log file
+    	Optional file to which to write JSON logs -no-timestamps
     	Don't print timestamps
   -print-default-template